fpo33a/okapi/README.md

 This procedure does an REST API call to the *unsubsribe* method of Okapi server module.

+## Others ##

+Once subscribed to a topic/consumer group, the Okapi server thread just runs and continously dump kafka entering data into output file.
+Consecutive sql select on the external table will return more and more rows as data enters kafka topic.

+If you unsubscribe file is closed but data is still available from sql query.
+If you "re"subscribe file is recreated, so will you receive any new received kafka data ( based on kafka read policy 'earliest' or 'latest' )

+In case you unsubscribed and want to read all data from the beginning of the topic you need to subscribe again with a new consumer group.
+In this case do not forget to adapt the external table location with the new file name.

 ## Example of use ##

     -- create dummy test table